jakub-chodacki/openx_task/README.md

 # openx_task
-Zadanai do wykonania do 25.04 OpenX
+Zadania do wykonania do 25.04 dla OpenX